San Donà di Piave: History

 With the annexation of Veneto to the Kingdom of Italy, new hydraulic works was made in the area, scarring the environmental metamorphosis and increasing the productivity of the area.
 Railway and steamboat connections were created, the road network was expanded and new industries and services for the population were started.

 The impact of the First World War on the city was devastating.
 After the barging of the Italian lines in Caporetto, the Italian army gave ground and reorganized itself on the new frontline along the river Piave.
 On 13 November 1917 began the long months of trench warfare, culminated in the Battle of Solstizio.
-In the autumn of 1918 the Italian army took the resolution offensive against the Austrian emplacement and on 31 October 1918 the city of San Donà came back to the Italian territory.
-At the end of the long months of combats the city infrastructures were completely destroyed and most of the architectural and artistic patrimony was lost.
+In the autumn of 1918 the Italian army took the offensive against the Austrian emplacement and on 31 October 1918 the city of San Donà came back to the Italian territory.
+At the end of the long months of combat, the city infrastructures were completely destroyed and most of the architectural and artistic patrimony was lost.
 The first postwar period was characterized by the complete reconstruction of the city and by the renovation of the socio-economic activities, of the traffic between the city and the other districts and of the railway service.
 In 1940 Italy went to war alongside of Germany.
 After 8 September 1943 hundreds of citizens were engaged in the Italian resistance movement.
 In 1944 the city was exposed to several bombardments: during the aerial raid both the Verdi Theater and the Umberto I Hospital were destroyed.
 On 25 April 1945, in the presence of six thousands German soldiers, was proclaimed the insurrection of the city, and in the same day, the town of San Donà was free.
 San Donà is now a crucial point of the transport infrastructures between Vento and Friuli Venezia-Giulia, crossroad between the industrial development zone in the area of Treviso and the tourist attractions of Cavallino-Treporti, Jesolo, Eraclea and Caorle.